 Maximum Subletting Period

-The maximum subletting period allowed is three years per registration or as indicated in the letter of acknowledgement, whichever is shorter.
-However, for subletting involving non-citizen subtenants (excluding Malaysians), the period of subletting per registration is 1.5 years or as stipulated in the letter of acknowledgement, whichever is shorter.
-Non-citizens refer to Singapore Permanent Residents and foreigners.
+The maximum subletting period allowed is 3 years per registration or as indicated in the letter of acknowledgement, whichever is shorter.
+However, for subletting involving non-Malaysian Non-Citizen subtenants, the period of subletting per registration is 1.5 years or as stipulated in the letter of acknowledgement, whichever is shorter.
+Non-Citizens refer to Singapore Permanent Residents and foreigners.
 You are required to register each time you sublet your bedrooms or when you renew the subletting tenancy.

 Terms & Conditions

-1. Owners and all the authorised occupiers must continue to live in the flat with the subtenants during the period of subletting.
-In the event that the owners and all authorised occupiers do not live in the flat, your registration for the subletting of rooms shall be revoked automatically and the subletting will be deemed as subletting of the whole flat without HDB’s approval and appropriate action will be taken against you under the Housing & Development Act.
+1. Flat owners and their authorised occupiers must continue to live in the flat with the subtenants during the period of subletting.
+In the event that the flat owners and authorised occupiers do not live in the flat, the registration for the subletting of rooms shall be revoked automatically and the subletting will be deemed as subletting of the whole flat without HDB’s approval and appropriate action will be taken against the flat owners under the Housing & Development Act.

 2. As a flat owner subletting your bedroom, you will be responsible for making sure that:

 - The bedroom is sublet to eligible subtenants only.